 Meanwhile, back in the United States, Mr. Armstrong had died.
 The leadership that took over Ambassador College discontinued with Mr. Armstrong’s mission and soon the college was no longer in operation and participation in Archaeological digs in Israel discontinued.

 Moving forward to August 2005, while digging the northern part of the ancient city of David, Dr. Eilat Mazar announced that she and her team had made a remarkable discovery in East Jerusalem: the remains of a large public building that dates to the 10th century B.C.
-Mazar believed that the evidence indicates this structure was none other than the palace of King David.
+Mazar believed that the evidence indicated this structure was none other than the palace of King David.

 The following year, Herbert W. Armstrong College offered its support to Dr. Mazar’s work, sending a handful of students to assist with the continuing excavations.

 Dr. Mazar still remembered the close relationship between her grandfather and Mr. Armstrong.
 “Without the support of Mr. Armstrong and the Ambassadors, the Temple Mount Excavations would have never become, as it did, the most important and largest excavations in Israel at that time,” she said.
-Dr. Mazar easily recognized the roots of the Herbert W. Armstrong college stating she was “excited to have the Ambassadors back with us.”
+Dr. Mazar easily recognized the roots of Herbert W. Armstrong college, stating she was “excited to have the Ambassadors back with us.”